Bloody Benders: Downfall

-In the winter of 1872, George Newton Longcor left Independence, Kansas with his infant daughter Mary Ann to resettle in Iowa; they were never seen again.
+In the winter of 1872, George Newton Longcor left Independence, Kansas, with his infant daughter Mary Ann to resettle in Iowa; they were never seen again.
 In the spring of 1873, Longcor's former neighbor, Dr. William Henry York, went looking for them and questioned homesteaders along the trail.
 York reached Fort Scott, and on March 9 began the return journey to Independence, but never arrived.

-York had two brothers: Ed York living in Fort Scott and Colonel Alexander M. York, a Civil War veteran, lawyer, and member of the Kansas State Senate from Independence.
+York had two brothers: Ed York living in Fort Scott and Colonel Alexander M. York, a US Civil War veteran, lawyer, and member of the Kansas State Senate from Independence.
 Both knew of William's travel plans and, when he failed to return, began a search for the missing doctor.
 Colonel York, leading a company of some fifty men, questioned every traveler along the trail and visited all the area homesteads.

 On March 28, 1873, Colonel York arrived at the Benders' inn with a Mr. Johnson, explaining that his brother had gone missing and asking if they had seen him.
-They admitted Dr. York had stayed with them and suggested the possibility that he had run into trouble with Indians.
+They admitted Dr. York had stayed with them and suggested the possibility that he had run into trouble with Native Indians.
 Colonel York agreed that this was possible and remained for dinner.
 On April 3, Colonel York returned to the inn with armed men after learning that a woman had fled the inn after Elvira Bender had threatened her with knives.
 Elvira allegedly could not understand English, while the younger Benders denied the claim.

 When York repeated the claim, Elvira became enraged, saying the woman was a witch who had cursed her coffee and ordered the men to leave her house, revealing for the first time that "her sense of the English language" was much better than was let on.
 Before York left, Kate asked him to return alone the following Friday night, and she would use her clairvoyant abilities to help him find his brother.
 The men with York were convinced that the Benders and a neighboring family, the Roaches, were guilty and wanted to hang them all, but York insisted that evidence must be found.

 Around that time, neighboring communities began to make accusations that the Osage community was responsible for the disappearances, and the Osage township arranged a meeting in the Harmony Grove schoolhouse.
 Seventy-five locals attended the meeting, including Colonel York and possibly both John Bender and John Bender Jr. After discussing the disappearances, including that of William York, they agreed to obtain a warrant to search every homestead between Big Hill Creek and Drum Creek.
 Despite York's strong suspicions regarding the Benders since his visit several weeks earlier, no one had watched them, and it was not noticed for several days that they had fled.

 Diagram of the Bender Inn Wichita City Eagle (Wichita, KS), May 22, 1873.